 Website: Arrowtown Hiking

 The Arrow River is famous for its gold-mining heritage.
 This gold in the river has attracted people from all over the world to try their luck.
 While in Arrowtown, why should you miss the opportunity to hunt for gold in the Arrow River?
-Gold-Panning is a fun activity to enjoy with the family.
+Gold-Panning is a fun activity in Arrowtown, New Zealand, that you can enjoy with the family.
 You can lend a pan to secure gold from the river and get guidance on how to pan the gold properly.
 After the whole experience, you can secure the ‘Arrowtown Mining Company’ certificate for gold panning.

 Gold-Panning at Arrow River